BSDEs driven by $|z|^2/y$ and applications to PDEs and decision theory: Applications to parabolic PDEs

 \section{Applications to parabolic PDEs}

 In this section we provide applications of our existence and uniqueness results to the study of singular parabolic PDEs.
 We first consider semi-linear PDEs without boundary conditions, and then equations with lateral boundaries of Neumann type.
 In this part, we assume that $\alpha$, $\beta$ and $\gamma$ are deterministic, i.e. depend only on $t$.
 We are concerned with the semilinear PDE associated to the Markovian version of our BSDE.
-Let $\sigma $, ${\mu}$ be two measurable functions defined on $[0,T]\times\mathbb{R}^{d}$ with values in $\mathbb{R}^{d\times d}$ and $\mathbb{R}^{d}$ respectively.
-Let $h$ be a measurable function defined on $\mathbb{R}^{d}$ with values in $\mathbb{R}$.
-Define the differential operator ${\cal L}$ by